Skip to main content

 If you are carrying more than three months’ supply of prescription medicines or medicine that is not prescribed to you or a family member, this must be declared on your arrival declaration.

-Learn more about bringing medicines into New Zealand on Medsafe’s website.
+Learn more about bringing medicines into New Zealand on Medsafe - this includes guidance on non-prescription medicines.

 Controlled drugs